 Successfully represented the Republic of Colombia and the former state-owned energy company Ecopetrol against Llanos Oil in a Supreme Court litigation.
 In this litigation, Llanos Oil claimed that they have been wrongly deprived of their exploration license for oil and gas and they demanded billions of Euros as a compensation.
 The core of the legal battle was whether a Dutch court has jurisdiction in this case that seems to be purely Colombian.
 Llanos Oil appealed to the Dutch nationality of its shareholders and directors in conjunction with Article 9 of the Dutch Code of Civil Procedure, the so-called forum of necessity, which offers jurisdiction to Dutch court where normally competent court is unavailable or unreliable and where there is a sufficient link with Dutch interest.
 The Supreme Court has decided that a Dutch court has no jurisdiction in this matter.

 The Unbundling Act requires that the integrated energy companies unbundle their network companies, and forbids privatization thereof.
 Three large energy companies argued that the act infringes on the right to free movement of capital and therefore does not bind them.
-Today, after well over six years since the matter was initiated against the State by the energy companies and a preliminary ruling by the Court of Justice of the European Union, the Dutch Supreme Court found that the Unbundling Act is in line with the right to free movement of capital.
-The Supreme Court reasons that with the Unbundling Act, the legislature wanted to secure the supply of gas and electricity on a high level, and to make the energy market transparent.
-This is in the interest of the purchasers, including consumers.
-These objectives of the Unbundling Act are ‘important reasons in the public interest’.
-With the group prohibition and the prohibition of sideline activities, the Unbundling Act meets its objectives, whilst not going further than necessary for that.
-For that reason the Supreme Court rules that these restrictions on the free movement of capital or freedom of establishment are justified.
+After a preliminary ruling by the Court of Justice of the European Union, the Dutch Supreme Court found that the Unbundling Act is in line with the right to free movement of capital.
+The Supreme Court reasons that the objectives of the Unbundling Act are ‘important reasons in the public interest’ and that the entailing restrictions on the free movement of capital or freedom of establishment are justified.